littlejo/killerkoda-labs/aya-dev/aya-first-maps/second-map/step1/text.md

-Now you have to add a new feature: You create a filter not to log some binaries.
+You need to add a new feature: create a filter to exclude logs from certain binaries:
+* `/usr/bin/git`
+* `/opt/theia/node`

 How to do this ?